Just5KY/homey/README.md

 ### Minimal mode
 **Minimal mode** makes homey work more like homer: a static dashboard with links to your services and low overhead.
 API functionality (Docker/Portainer, Flood, weather, service checker, settings menu) is disabled.
 This option can be toggled using the settings menu or the `minimal_mode` flag in `config.yml`.

-*Note: Homey has no way of writing updated config files to the disk in minimal mode.
-Once it is switched on, all configuration (**including switching minimal mode off**) must be done manually through `config.yml`*
+*Note: Minimal mode removes homey's ability to update config files on disk.
+Once it is switched on, all configuration takes place through `config.yml`*.

 ### Icons
-The `icon` field in `config.yml` points to homey/public/images/icons - add images to this folder as you add services to the config file.
+The `icon` field in service configuration searches homey/public/images/icons - add images to this folder as you add services to the config file.
 You can find a huge collection of PNG self-hosted service icons at NX211's [Homer Icons](https://github.com/NX211/homer-icons) (512x512) or my fork [Homer Icons Compressed](https://github.com/vlfldr/homer-icons) (128x128).
 Docker containers will look for icons that match their exact name.

 ## Built with: